 “When you buy flower from legal cannabis growers you know it is pesticide and heavy metal free and of the highest quality,” Paul Chow, co-founder and director of vertically integrated cannabis company Next Green Wave (CSE:NGW,OTCQX:NXGWF), told the Investing News Network.
 “We take extra steps in handling flower to make sure we preserve trichome heads and the buds are full and flavorful.
 Everything is tested and you can see for yourself the breakdown of every plant, including the harvest and shelf dates.
 Consumers are waking up to the differences and people are willing to hunt down high quality.
 Times have changed and the consumer is expecting more and willing to pay for quality.”

-While any legally regulated cannabis company can be expected to offer a safer product than its black market competition, vertically integrated companies that control the entire supply chain are particularly well equipped to provide a safe and consistent product to the end user.
+While any legally regulated cannabis company can be expected to offer a safer product than its black market competition, vertically integrated companies that control the entire supply chain are particularly well equipped to provide a safe and consistent product to the end-user.
 Vertically integrated companies are able to easily adjust their production rates and product offerings to align with market trends, enabling more efficient business operations than the competition.

-These early days of the legal recreational cannabis industry have been understandably defined by growing pains and regulatory trial and error as California establishes fair and effective cannabis regulations.
+These early days of the legal recreational cannabis industry have been understandably defined by growing pains and regulatory trial and error as California establishes fair and effective cannabis laws.
 California has the greatest potential of any legal cannabis market, but it also poses unique challenges.
 By maintaining a nimble business approach, vertically integrated companies are best positioned to adapt to a changing business landscape, edging out the competition at each new phase of the industry.

 This INNSpired article is sponsored by Next Green Wave (CSE:NGW,OTCQX:NXGWF).
 This INNSpired article provides information which was sourced by the Investing News Network (INN) and approved by Next Green Wave in order to help investors learn more about the company.
 Next Green Wave is a client of INN.
 The company’s campaign fees pay for INN to create and update this INNSpired article.